-“This is like sitting by a fire with a master storyteller whose true power is in the realm of imagination and magic.” — Gabriel Byrne
+“Fred Waitzkin is a master storyteller whose true power is the realm of imagination and magic.” — Gabriel Byrne